alexsieusahai/dim/README.md

     * `3w` to jump forward 3 words (including whitespace at the end)
 * Deletion and numbers can be combined.
 Examples below:
     * `d3w` deletes the next 3 words (and whitespace)
+* `/` to search for a substring in the current text and store it in a buffer
+    * `n` to cycle through the search buffer

 ### Insert Mode
 Type as normally!
 To exit insert mode and go back to `NORMAL` mode, press `ESC`.